thinktandem/thinktandem.io/src/content/articles/drupal8-file-to-media.md

 }
 ```

 As you can see in the ```@code``` brackets in the annotation, I am running this through the ```sub_process``` plugin and after the ```migration_lookup``` plugin.
 Obviously you will need to run your file migration prior to this.
-I did it this was to handle file fields that have a cardinality greater than one.
-I am passing in two config keys which makes this universal: the media entity bundle and the field within that media entity.
+I did it this way to handle file fields that have a cardinality greater than one.
+I am passing in two config keys which make this universal: the media entity bundle and the field within that media entity.
 This site has two different media entity bundles: image and file.
-So I can just tweak those fields in the migration's yaml respectively.
+So I can just tweak those fields in the migration's yaml.

-The plugin itself is pretty straight forward.
-I am passing in the fid into the plugin itself then loading the file.
-I then use that file to create the Media entity itself.
+The plugin itself is pretty straightforward.
+I am passing the fid into the plugin itself then loading the file.
+I then use that file to create the Media entity.
 Since the D7 site did not have alt tags on any of its entities, I had to make a pseudo one to fit the bill.
 The new media id gets returned to the field's target_id and that gets what we need done.

-I also through in the end to delete the original file as a cleanup task.
-There really is no reason to keep the original file around once this is converted.
-However, I would not do this until the final migration as you would have to rerun the file migration on every re-roll of the migration.
+I also go through and delete the original files as a cleanup task in the end, since there is no reason to keep the original file around once it is converted.
+However, I left this code commented out until I ran the final migration, as you would have to rerun the file migration on every re-roll of the migration.

 ### Handling the Rollback